 MPhil (Cantab), PhD (Kent), FHEA.
-My research interests broadly fall within quantitative and qualitative sociolinguistics, with a particular focus on language variation and change, and language death theory), and, broadly, phonetics and phonology.
-I am particularly interested in the social network model of linguistic diffusion and change.
+My research interests broadly fall within quantitative and qualitative sociolinguistics, with a particular focus on language variation and change, and language death theory.
 My PhD thesis (publicised in the journal French Studies Bulletin) explored language change among French and Swiss speakers of Francoprovençal: a severely endangered regional language that has been the subject of very little empirical investigation.
-Using a corpus of over 50 hours of speech samples collected from 58 research participants in 2012, the study found that, broadly, traditional phonological variants used by native speakers are disappearing in both countries.
+Using a corpus of over 50 hours of speech samples collected from 58 research participants in 2012, the study found that, broadly, traditional features used by older speakers were converging on patterns associated with the dominant contact language.
 This finding is broadly consistent with the literature on other regional minority languages spoken in the same regions.
 However, the study was also concerned with so-called 'new speakers' of Francoprovençal, who acquire the language in an educational context, rather than via the home.
 The evidence suggests that a pan-regional linguistic norm is emerging among these new speakers, who employ variants that are not only different from traditional norms, but also appear to convey social work.
 New speakers therefore reveal themselves to be agents of linguistic change as well as important arbiters in the maintenance of a threatened language.
 Findings from the study have appeared in a number of journals, including a special use of the International Journal of the Sociology of Language (Kasstan and Nagy eds.
 2018, issue 249).
 Details of current projects that I am involved in can be found here.

 For all queries, including: speaking engagements, expertise requests, consulting offers, media interviews, please contact jrkasstan A cantab POINT net.